komalpandeyy/komalpandeyy/README.md

 ## ⚡ Technologies
 - Talk to me about:
+- Solving Data Structure and Algorithm problems using Java.
-- Front-end development using HTML, JavaScript, CSS, React, Bootstrap.
+- Front-end development using HTML, JavaScript, CSS, React.
-- Backend development using Node.js, Express.js.
 - Relational database management using SQL.
-- Solving Data Structure and Algorithm problems using Java.